 The 3rd image must be new and not previously used in any Morton competition.
 No more than 2 images can be of the same subject in each category, (Colour prints, Mono prints & PDI’s), e.g. Land/Seascape, People, Flora & Fauna, Action etc. Each image will be given a score and the scores for all 3 images will be added together.
 The highest scoring entrant in each category will be the winner.

-All images will qualify to go forward to take part in the NCPF competition in April 2019.
+All images will qualify to go forward to take part in the NCPF competition in the following April.

 NB: If you do not want your images to be entered in to the NCPF competition please notify the Morton PS competition secretary by email at the time of submitting your entry for the Morton PS Annuals Competition.